back-xy/hr-management-api/README.md

 ## Documentation

-API documentation is available in the source code under `docs/hr-management-api.postman_collection`.
+API documentation is available in the source code under `docs/hr-management-api.postman_collection.json`.

 ## Testing

 Not Implemented

+## Project Notes

+Unfortunately, due to my time constraints, automated testing and employee CSV import were not implemented.
+All other required functionality is complete and documented.